Samsung Galaxy A80: a sneak peek into the most trending smartphone in the market right now!

 The Galaxy A80 was launched globally a few months back and it’s the first-ever phone to sport Qualcomm’s latest mid-range processor, the Snapdragon 730G.

-Still, by the time it got launched in India, the K20 pro by Xiaomi brought in the much updated Snapdragon 730 chipset at a more affordable price for all the Indian users.
+Still, by the time it was launched in India, the K20 pro by Xiaomi brought in the much updated Snapdragon 730 chipset at a more affordable price for all users in India.

-You can smoothly play with the apps and enjoy the gaming without any lag whilst surfing your favorite websites on the go.
+You can smoothly play with the apps and enjoy gaming without any lag while surfing your favorite websites on the go.

-And whilst you do that, its 8GB RAM will go more than enough for the task.
-It smoothly plays games like PUBG and Asphalt 9 with some amazing HD graphics.
+And while you do that, its 8GB RAM will be enough for the task.
+It smoothly plays games like PUBG and Asphalt 9 with amazing HD graphics.

-Still, the phone gets a bit warm whilst getting along with the gaming session of 30 minutes, which can be counted in some of its drawbacks.
+Still, the phone gets a bit warm while getting along with the gaming session of 30 minutes, which can be counted in some of its drawbacks.

 The Galaxy A80 runs on the latest One UI based on Android Pie.
-You must set up the device on night mode within the start as the black looks quite deep on the Amoled display.
+You must set up the device on night mode at the start as the black looks quite deep on the AMOLED display.

-The One UI feature also brings in the Digital well-being feature which will tell you about the total time spent by you on using this gadget.
+The One UI feature also brings in the Digital well-being feature which will tell you about the total time you spend using this gadget.

 You can also set up timers to limit your usage accordingly.
 There’s also a Wind time feature which will turn the display to grayscale at night time.